mprib/caliscope/README.md

 From a terminal (the code below is using Powershell), do the following:

-1. Create a new project folder with a virtual environment for Python 3.10 or later
+1. Create a new project folder
 ```powershell
 mkdir pyxy3d_demo
 ```